quixoftic/HedisToys/README.md

 ## Running

 <pre>
-hedistest 0.1
+hedistoys 0.1

-hedistest [COMMAND] ...
+hedistoys [COMMAND] ...
 [OPTIONS]
-  Test the hedis package
+  Experiments with the hedis package

 Common flags:
   -? --help     Display help message
   -V --version  Print version information

-hedistest test1 [OPTIONS]
+hedistoys toy1 [OPTIONS]
-  A simple "hello world" test, demonstrating how to use hedis 'get' and 'set', and the types returned by them.
+  A simple "hello world" toy, demonstrating how to use hedis 'get' and 'set', and the types returned by them.

-hedistest test2 [OPTIONS]
+hedistoys toy2 [OPTIONS]
-  Runs the 'get' part of the "hello world" test in a Redis transaction.
+  Runs the 'get' part of the "hello world" toy in a Redis transaction.

+hedistoys toy3 [OPTIONS]
+  'get' a non-existent key.

+hedistoys toy4 [OPTIONS]
+  Add a single element to a set, print the number of elements in the set.
+Note: not idempotent.

+hedistoys toy5 [OPTIONS]
+  Same as toy 4, but without 'do' notation.

+hedistoys toy6 [OPTIONS]
+  Atomic test-and-set for getting/creating new keys.
 </pre>

 ## License

-HedisTest is licensed under the [BSD 3-clause license](http://opensource.org/licenses/bsd-3-clause).
+HedisToys is licensed under the [BSD 3-clause license](http://opensource.org/licenses/bsd-3-clause).

 ## Contact